 Qualifications

-You need to be registered with the Nursing & Midwifery Council (NMC) to work as a mental health nurse in the UK.
-To be eligible to register you must complete a pre-registration nursing degree or registered nurse degree apprenticeship delivered by an NMC-approved education institution (AEI).
+You need to be registered with the Nursing & Midwifery Council (NMC) to work as a registered mental health nurse (RMN) in the UK.
+The most common way is to complete a pre-registration nursing degree delivered by an NMC-approved education institution (AEI).

-Degree courses last three years full time, four for dual field (or degree courses in Scotland).
-Part of the programme is based in clinical practice, giving you experience of working with patients and families.
+Nursing degrees typically last three years full time.
+Part of your degree will comprise clinical practice, which will give you experience of working with patients and their families.

 You may be able to get accreditation of prior experiential learning (APEL) if you have practice-based learning or a degree in another health-related subject, such as life and medical science, social work or psychology.
 Having APEL may shorten your course to two years, but this is at the discretion of individual institutions so it's always best to check.

-If you're working in a healthcare support role, you may be able to apply for a nursing associate apprenticeship, which can be seen as a way into nursing as it's possible to progress on to a shortened nursing degree or RNDA.
+If you're working in another healthcare role, you may be able to apply for a nursing associate apprenticeship.
+This can be seen as an alternative way into nursing as it's possible to progress on to a shortened nursing degree or RNDA.

 Skills

-• excellent observational skills to assess patients and look out for signs of tension or anxiety
+• excellent observational skills to assess patients, administer medication and look out for triggers of risk behaviours

 • strength, stamina and physical fitness particularly if working in a hospital or secure residential unit

-• excellent communication skills for dealing with patients and their families
+• excellent interpersonal skills for developing professional relationships with colleagues, patients and their families

 • the ability to stay calm and think quickly in challenging circumstances

-• the ability to help others overcome social stigma related to mental health.
+• an empathetic and non-judgemental approach to help others overcome social stigma related to mental health.

 Work experience

-Having relevant work experience is useful when applying for courses or jobs as it shows your interest in and dedication to the profession.
-This can include community work or voluntary work in a hospital or with a mental health charity.
-Any experience that involves caring for others, such as in a care home, is useful.
+Having relevant work experience is useful when applying for courses or jobs as it shows your dedication.
+You could gain this through work or voluntary experience in a role that involves caring for others.
+For example, this could be carried out in a community setting, hospital or mental health charity.

 For free mentoring resources and experiences designed to support aspiring healthcare and legal professionals - including virtual work experience that is accepted by medical schools, see Medic Mentor.